 You can resume your normal activities when you get home.
 But do not do strenuous activities

 or heavy lifting for several days.
-Your doctor may give you more instructions.
+Your healthcare provider may give you more instructions.

 Make sure to keep all of your follow-up appointments.
 This will help your healthcare

 provider keep track of your progress.
-Your doctor may order follow-up tests.
+Your provider may order follow-up tests.
 These

 may include an electrocardiogram or an echocardiogram.